Sagittarius A*: Observation and description

 Sagittarius A* in the constellation of Sagittarius.
 The black hole is marked with a red circle within the constellation of Sagittarius (The Archer).
 This map shows most of the stars visible to the unaided eye under good conditions.

 Size comparison between Sagittarius A* and M87*.
 The diameter of Sagittarius A* is smaller than the orbit of Mercury.

 On May 12, 2022, the first image of Sagittarius A* was released by the Event Horizon Telescope Collaboration.
 The image, which is based on radio interferometer data taken in 2017, confirms that the object contains a black hole.
 This is the second image of a black hole, and took five years of calculations to process.
 The data were collected by eight radio observatories at six geographical sites.
 Radio images are produced from data by aperture synthesis, usually from night-long observations of stable sources.
 The radio emission from Sgr A* varies on the order of minutes, complicating the analysis.

 Their result gives an overall angular size for the source of 51.8±2.3 μas.
 At a distance of 26,000 ly, this yields a diameter of 51.8 e6km.
 (Note: This roughly equates to around 37 times the diameter of the Sun at ~1,400,000 kilometers (~865,000 miles).)
 For comparison, Earth is 150 e6km from the Sun, and Mercury is 46 e6km from the Sun at perihelion.
 The proper motion of Sgr A* is approximately −2.70 mas per year for the right ascension and −5.6 mas per year for the declination.

 The telescope's measurement of these black holes tested Einstein's theory of relativity more rigorously than has previously been done, and the results match perfectly.

 In 2019, measurements made with the High-resolution Airborne Wideband Camera-Plus (HAWC+) mounted in the SOFIA aircraft revealed that magnetic fields cause the surrounding ring of gas and dust, temperatures of which range from -280 to 17500 F, to flow into an orbit around Sagittarius A*, keeping black hole emissions low.

-Astronomers have been unable to observe Sgr A* in the optical spectrum because of the effect of 25 magnitudes of extinction (absorption and scattering) by dust and gas between the source and Earth.
+Astronomers have been unable to observe Sgr A* in the visible spectrum because of the effect of 25 magnitudes of extinction (absorption and scattering) by dust and gas between the source and Earth.